jzucker2/BeKindRewind/README.md

 BeKindRewind is available under the MIT license.
 See the LICENSE file for more info.

 ## Release criteria
+* Rewrite README instructions
+* proper support for redirects
+* handle multi-part data

+## Future features
+* swift tests (at least basic)
+* Separate into subspecs
+* add code coverage
+* test different types of errors (timeout, invalid url) for playing/recording
 * Tests for different types of NSURLSession (shared, ephemeral, standard, background, etc).
 Make different test case classes for each type of session
-* test different types of errors (timeout, invalid url) for playing/recording
-* swift tests (at least basic)
-* add code coverage
 * afnetworking tests
-* Separate into subspecs
-* Rewrite README instructions
-* proper support for redirects

-## Future features
 * test for other types of network requests (streaming)
 * timing taken into consideration
 * blog post